 However, not all hotel prices in Santorini are high.
 There are some very nice and reasonably priced accommodation options available.
 Many of them are located on the beach resorts, such as Kamari, Perissa, Perivolos or Monolithos.
 Others are in the inland villages, or in the backstreets of Fira.

-On our last visit to Santorini in March 2023, we stayed in Alexandra’s Home – it was a fantastic choice and it had everything we needed for a short stay!
+On our last visit to Santorini, we stayed in Alexandra’s Home – it was a fantastic choice and it had everything we needed for a short stay!

 Visitors who are backpacking Santorini also have a choice of hostels.
 There are a few in Fira, so you can get a bed in a dorm room and still be in the middle of the action.